cemdenizbeyaz/CppforGameDev/Notes/README.md

 Classes are user-defined data types that encapsulate data and functions into a single entity.
 They serve as a blueprint for creating objects, providing a way to define the structure, behavior, and interactions of objects in a program.
 Classes are the foundation of object-oriented programming (OOP) in C++.

+**Important:** _A difference between structs and classes is that the body of a struct is public by default, and that of a class is private._

 **Example**

 ```